kubernetes-sigs/kubespray/docs/comparisons.md

 Kubeadm provides domain Knowledge of Kubernetes clusters' life cycle management, including self-hosted layouts, dynamic discovery services and so on.
-Had it belong to the new [operators world](https://coreos.com/blog/introducing-operators.html), it would've likely been named a "Kubernetes cluster operator".
+Had it belonged to the new [operators world](https://coreos.com/blog/introducing-operators.html), it may have been named a "Kubernetes cluster operator".
 Kubespray however, does generic configuration management tasks from the "OS operators" ansible world, plus some initial K8s clustering (with networking plugins included) and control plane bootstrapping.
 Kubespray [strives](https://github.com/kubernetes-incubator/kubespray/issues/553)